rhodeser/tunnel-vision/README.md

 tunnel-vision
 =============
 Tunnel Vision is a game designed on the Xilinx Nexys 3 FPGA board.
 It uses the Picoblaze softcore to control the gameplay.
 The display controller lets the user view the game via a monitor through a  VGA cable.

-Gameplay:
+Gameplay:    <br />
 The player tries to avoid hitting the walls as he travels down the tunnel by moving his vehicle left and right.
 The space in between the walls steadily decreases until the player hits a wall.
 The score is displayed during gameplay.

 Controls:   <br />